manasa-arun/python/content/en/Tips/globals-built-in-function-in-python.md

 ---
-title: "globals() function in python"
+title: "python globals() function syntax,usage and examples "
-description: "globals() function syntax,parameters,examples in python "
+description: "The `globals()` function is a one of the built-in functions in python"
 date: "2022-08-18T02:00:05+09:00"
 draft: false
 link: "python globals() Built-in functions"